Skip to main content

 What is the difference between gratuity and severance pay?

 Gratuity is paid at the end of a fixed-term contract as agreed or by statute.
-Severance pay (Section 54) is compensation when an employer terminates employment due to redundancy.
-They serve different purposes and are calculated differently.
+Severance pay (Section 54/55) is compensation when employment ends due to redundancy or death in service.
+They serve different purposes, are calculated differently, and have different tax treatment - gratuity is paid gross under s.21(1) discretion, while the first K2,000,000 of severance is exempt under s.21(5).

 Is gratuity calculated on basic pay or gross salary?